trungnp1551/NguyenQuocTrung-NodejsChallenge/backend/README.md

 - Redis is used to cache `GET /products` responses
 - Cache is **invalidated** when a new product is added or a product is liked

+### 💬 Explanation of Caching & Optimization Strategies

+- When a user requests `GET /products`, the backend first checks Redis:

+  - If data is **cached**, it returns immediately (reduces database load)
+  - If data is **not cached**, it queries the database and stores the result in Redis

+- When a **new product is created** or a **like is added**, the cache is cleared to prevent stale data

+### 👍 Like Feature with Optimistic UI

+- When a user likes a product, the UI updates **immediately** (optimistic update)
+- Meanwhile, a request is sent to the backend to update the database
+- If the request fails, the frontend can rollback the like count

 ---